lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

 * **Collate Function**
    The collate function aggregates the views of multiple images into a single batch.
    You can use the default collate function.
-Lightly also provides a
+Lightly SSL also provides a
    :py:class:`~lightly.data.multi_view_collate.MultiViewCollate`

 * **Dataloader**